Warning: Never look directly at the sun. It can seriously hurt your eyes.

 The Sunspotter uses lenses and mirrors to show a projection of the sun’s image so you can safely look at the sun.
 It gives students the chance to gather data about the sun like scientists have throughout the centuries.
 Students can predict how the sun will look, observe how sunspots change over time, and draw their observations.
 Track sunspots as a class and learn how scientists who study the aurora use solar flares to predict the northern lights.

-Image credit: Cultural Connections kit Middle School Guide
+Image credit: Cultural Connections Kit, Middle School Guide.

-This project was funded under NASA Heliophysics Education Consortium cooperative agreement NNX16AL65A.
+This project was funded under NASA cooperative agreement NNX16AL65A and cooperative agreement number NNH15ZDA004C.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.